markmoxon/elite-over-econet/2-assembled-output/ReadMeArc.txt

 If you want to restrict it to specific users, copy all the files from the
-Library directory into the EliteCmdrs directorythat you created in each of the users' main directories
+Library directory into the EliteCmdrs directory that you created in each of the users' main directories

 4. Users can then play Elite by typing: